ValeriaKey/PetsFinder/README.md

 - User has an opportunity to view and add information about missing pets
 - User has an opportunity to contact administrator if there is any questions
 - User has an opportunity to call pet owner if missing pet is found
-- User has an opportunity to search for a specific pet in the list
 - Administrator has an opportunity to delete rows and update information about missing pets

 ## Getting started